Code-Institute-Submissions/Pic-Phonics/README.md

 - Additional Phonics sounds - other levels
 - Additional educational learning games
 - Able to select different level functions
+- Add a drawing capability so children can practice writing the letter and words.
+- Additional resources such as reading materials(access to e-books), songs, rhymes, stories etc.
+- Additional activities such as fill in the blanks and audio games to guess the sound/word.
+- Create a forum space where parents and teachers can discuss phonics and ask questions.
+- Ability to set up a user account to track and keep a record of progress made.

 ## Technologies Used
 ### Languages